jinsung20/LinearMPC/README.md

 # LinearMPC
-implementation of model predictive control for a linear system.
+MATLAB implementation of model predictive control for a linear system.

 The plant model used in the simulation code is the quadruple-tank process as a MIMO linear system [1].